 Physical Decline, Death and Interment

 The 1910 federal census documented George and Mary Alice John’s continued residency in Sterling, Whiteside County, Illinois in 1910 and 1920.
-A recipient of a U.S. Civil War pension since at least 1910, George John received steady increases in compensation for his war wound from $15 per month in 1910 to $72 per month by 1926, signaling a decline in George’s health.
+A recipient of a U.S. Civil War pension since at least the early 1880s, George John received steady increases in compensation for his war wound from $6 per month in 1883 to $15 per month in 1910 and $72 per month by 1926, signaling a significant decline in George’s health.
+Various military records indicate that his health problems likely stemmed from wounds sustained in battle to his side and/or right shoulder.

 George John’s increasing disability was also confirmed by his 1928 obituary, which noted that he and his wife had made the difficult decision to give up their independence when “they were no longer able to tend to the arduous labor connected with farm life” in order to move in with their daughter Adelia Fairbrother and her family in the Fall of 1927.
 Less than six months later, George Dillwyn John was gone.